bokeh/bokeh/sphinx/source/docs/user_guide/categorical.rst

 .. _userguide_categorical:

-Handling Categorical Data
+Handling categorical data
 =========================

 .. note::
     Several examples in this chapter use `Pandas`_, for ease of presentation and because it is a common tool for data manipulation.
-However, ``Pandas`` is not required to create anything shown here.
+However, you don't need ``Pandas`` to create anything shown here.

 .. _userguide_categorical_bars: